alex/what-happens-when/README.rst

 Packet Fragmentation and MTU Discovery
 --------------------------------------

-To determine the maximum transmit unit (MTU) that an operating system should form packets into before sending them it must check the interface that it will send it through to see what value has been saved as the MTU.
-You can check what your saved values for each interface are by typing "ip link list | grep mtu" if you are using linux or by "netsh interface ipv4 show subinterfaces" (or ipv6) on windows.

 Not all devices on the route from a device to another device will have the same MTU.
 If a device in the middle of the path has a MTU that is less than the current size of the packet being transmitted then that device must perform